 one of two normal variant growth patterns:

-growth delay, in which kids grow at a normal rate but are smaller than their peers,
+delay: This is when kids grow at a normal rate but are smaller than their

-enter puberty later, and continue growing after their peers have stopped, thus usually
+peers, enter puberty later, and continue growing after their peers have stopped, thus

 also can affect a child's growth, so talk with your doctor if you have a concern.